Benn9211/Catalog-Project/README.md

 ## The database includes three tables:

-   - To execute the program, run python3  application.py from the command line.
+   - To execute the program, run python3 or python2.7 application.py from the command line useing Vagrent Terminal.